Log in to save your favorites.

 Search by Walk Score, commute time, or near transit.

-This address is Somewhat Walkable since some amenities near 200-326 Hampton Dr are within walking distance.
+This location is Somewhat Walkable so some amenities near E Street Rd are within walking distance.

-Walk to coffee nearby at Starbucks and to the grocery store at ACME.
+The most walkable coffee shop is Starbucks and the closest grocery store is ACME.

-Local restaurants include Il Giardino, Lanza Pizza, CHOW284, Wok's Cooking, Taco Bell, Subway, Domino's Pizza, and Arby's.
+Restaurants nearby include Il Giardino, Lanza Pizza, Taco Bell, CHOW284, Wok's Cooking, Domino's Pizza, Subway, and Arby's.

 Growden Mansion is named for the family who once owned three quarters of all the land in what is now Bensalem Township.
 This occurred when Lawrence and Joseph Growden each purchased 5,000 acres from William Penn.
 While Lawrence never came to the colonies, Joseph did and arrived in 1683 to establish both their claims to the land.
 Joseph built a home which was later expanded upon by his son, Lawrence, about 1730.
 This home was called “Trevose” or “The Manor of Bensalem”.